How to Restore SQL Server Database Backup to an Older Version of SQL Server?

 • Go to the 'File' menu, click Open > File.

-open the sq script file
+select the script file

-• If the higher version of the SQL Server database contains objects that are not supported in a lower version, you won't create those objects.
+• If the higher version of the SQL Server database contains objects that are not supported in the lower version, you won't create those objects.
 In that case, you will need to review all the generated scripts and manually update the code in each script, which requires significant time and effort.

 • This is not a feasible approach for restoring large (complex) databases to an older SQL Server version.